w33ble/simple-knex-model/README.md

 ## Features

-- ✅ Fully es6 module compatilble
+- ✅ Fully es6 module compatible
 - ✅ Schema validation using [ajv](https://www.npmjs.com/package/ajv)
 - ✅ [Extensible via hooks](#user-content-adding-functionality)
-- ⁉️ Model registry for relationships, no circular dependencies
+- ✅ Model registry for relationships, no circular dependencies

 Inspired a bit by [objection](https://www.npmjs.com/package/objection), but with *way* less features.
 On the plus side, it works with es6 modules.